obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Publish.md

 ##### Search bar

-Adds a search bar to the navigation pane (requires navigation to be enabled).
-This bar can be used to search for pages and headings within pages.
+Adds a search bar to page.
+This bar can be used to search for pages, aliases, and headings within pages.
 It does not currently search through the full text content of the site.

 ##### Graph view